dask/dask-kubernetes/doc/source/operator_resources.rst

                   targetPort: "dashboard"

 Editing this file will change the default configuration of you Dask job.
-See the Configuration Reference :ref:`config`.
+See the :ref:`config`.
 Now apply ``job.yaml``

 .. code-block:: console